dylanesque/Cheatsheets/typescript.md

 - There is a `noExplicitAny` flag for your compiler if you want to banish this from your codebase entirely.

-- If you MUST use any, scope it as narrowly as possible so it doesn't leak into other portions of your codebase.
+- If you MUST use `any`, scope it as narrowly as possible so it doesn't leak into other portions of your codebase.

 - Also, use the most precise version of `any` you can, like `any[]` as opposed to `any`.